-While I was still working I was all over the best-known parts of town and enjoying that as much as possible, so here you go, another monthly round-up post in addition to all the weekend ones!
+While I was still working I was all over the best-known parts of town and enjoying that as much as possible, so here you go, another monthly round-up, image-heavy post in addition to all the weekend ones from March!

 This used to be my office view 3 - 4 times a week

-And this was supposed to more more "derp" than "duck" but I'm not sorry
+And this was supposed to more more derp than duck but what can you do

 And this was my favourite office on the massive expansive main floor